All Ideas

 Spencer Blaney

 Occasionally a project gets put on hold.
 Maybe ownership is revising how a project is being financed or maybe the design needs to be modified because cost estimates came in high.
-Regardless of the reason, MAPS will get asked the following question: How long can we put a project on hold before we need to start over with a new permit?
+Regardless of the reason, MAPS will be asked the following question: How long can we put a project on hold before we need to start over with a new permit?

 Scenario 1